mmistakes/so-simple-theme/theme-setup.md

 #### Feature Images

 A good rule of thumb is to keep feature images nice and wide so you don't push the body text too far down.
-An image cropped around around 1024 x 256 pixels will keep file size down with an acceptable resolution for most devices.
+An image cropped to around 1024 x 256 pixels will keep file size down with an acceptable resolution for most devices.
 If you want to serve these images responsively I'd suggest looking at [Picturefill](https://github.com/scottjehl/picturefill) or [Adaptive Images](http://adaptive-images.com/).

 The two layouts make the assumption that the feature images live in the *images* folder.
 To add a feature image to a post or page just include the filename in the front matter like so.